Artanisax/portfolio/README.md

   A 39 minutes long set of BPM around 145, covering Melodic Dubstep, Brostep, Synthwave, EDM Techno, and Progressive Trance

-### Mashups for **FL Crew**'s Performances in **Nike College Street Dance League**
+### (Vedio) Mashups for **FL Crew**'s Performances in **Nike College Street Dance League**

-- If I Ain't Got You, 2023: [Bilibili] https://www.bilibili.com/video/BV1mw411t7Mw
+- **If I Ain't Got You**, 2023: [Bilibili] https://www.bilibili.com/video/BV1mw411t7Mw

-  I uses FL Studio's stem extraction function to seperate vocals and different instruments.
-I leveraged these stems to produce compact versions of two songs and wrote a drum fill and created SFXs for transitions linking two tracks (1'25'' and 2'49'' in the video, specifically).
+  Communicating with choreographer, I used FL Studio's stem extraction function to seperate vocals and different instruments and then leveraged these stems to produce compact versions of two songs and wrote a drum fill and created SFXs for transitions linking two tracks (1'25'' and 2'49'' in the video, specifically).

+### Writing Samples

-###
+### Source Codes

 ### Misc